WearTesters is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission. Why trust us?

 Pros

-The best feature on the KD 15 is the same as it was on its predecessors: the cushioning.
-A full-length Cushlon midsole surrounds a full-length Air Zoom Strobel unit that is right underneath your foot.
-You can see the Air Zoom Strobel if you remove the insole, and your foot can definitely feel it.
+The best feature on the KD 17 is the the cushioning.
+A full-length Cushlon midsole surrounds a large Zoom Air unit in the forefoot and a Air Stroble that covers the heel and midfoot.
 I find myself using these when I need the cushioning.
 Knees are sore from a heavy leg day?
 Played the first day of a tourney yesterday?
 Playing on a ¼” plastic sport court in a cement convention center?
-Slip on the KD 15 and you won’t feel a thing.
-The Nike KD 15 manages to be soft and absorbant while still having bounce back.
-The fact remains that Air Zoom Strobels feel great, and Cushlon does too.
+Slip on the KD 17 and you won’t feel a thing.
+The Nike KD 17 manages to be soft and absorbent while still having bounce back.
 This is truly a top-tier cushioning setup.

 Cons

-Overall, the Nike KD 15 is an excellent shoe that should be considered one of the absolute best options available.
+Overall, the Nike KD 17 is an excellent shoe that should be considered one of the absolute best options available.
 The elite cushioning setup in this shoe is so valuable in volleyball that I almost always have them in my bag.
-If I start feeling my feet and knees getting sore, I’m putting on the KD 15s and the pain goes away.
-Find a full performance review of the Nike KD 15 (for basketball) here!
+If I start feeling my feet and knees getting sore, I’m putting on the KD 17s and the pain goes away.

 Best Volleyball Shoes: 5th Place